priore/SOAPEngine/README.md

 * Support array, array of structs, dictionary and sets.
 * Support for user-defined object with serialization of complex data types and array of complex data types, even embedded multilevel structures.
 * Supports `ASMX` Services, `WCF` Services (`svc`) and now also the `WSDL` definitions.
-* Supports Basic Authentication, `WS-Security`, Client side Certificate and custom security header.
+* Supports Basic, Digest and NTLM Authentication, `WS-Security`, Client side Certificate and custom security header.
 * Supports iOS Social Account to send OAuth 2.0 token on the request.
 * `AES256` or `3DES` Encrypt/Decrypt data without SSL security.
 * An example of service and how to use it is included in source code.